DavidArmstrong/SCL3300/README.md

 available()     -- Reads the raw SCL3300 sensor data as a group so that all the data is consistent.
 Call this first before using the functions below.

+getTiltLevelOffsetAngleX() -- Returns a double float of the tilt offset from level value in degrees for the X direction.

+getTiltLevelOffsetAngleY() -- Returns a double float of the tilt offset from level value in degrees for the Y direction.

+getTiltLevelOffsetAngleZ() -- Returns a double float of the tilt offset from level value in degrees for the Z direction.

-getCalculatedAngleX() -- Returns a double float of the tilt value in degrees for the X direction.
+getCalculatedAngleX() -- Returns a double float of the tilt value in degrees (0-360) for the X direction.

-getCalculatedAngleY() -- Returns a double float of the tilt value in degrees for the Y direction.
+getCalculatedAngleY() -- Returns a double float of the tilt value in degrees (0-360) for the Y direction.

-getCalculatedAngleZ() -- Returns a double float of the tilt value in degrees for the Z direction.
+getCalculatedAngleZ() -- Returns a double float of the tilt value in degrees (0-360) for the Z direction.

 getCalculatedAccelerometerX() -- Returns a double float of the accelerometer value in units of 'g' for the X direction. getCalculatedAccelerometerY() -- Returns a double float of the accelerometer value in units of 'g' for the Y direction.